 Deploy a FastAPI Python App

-This guide explains how to deploy a Python FastAPI application on Koyeb using:
+This guide explains how to deploy a FastAPI (opens in a new tab) Python application to Koyeb using:

 1. Git-driven deployment to automatically build and deploy a new version of your application each time a change is detected on your branch.